 The results indicate the importance of testing interventions in context even if they are supported by theory, or appear to be effective in other contexts.
-(For example, incentives may have a different effect in the USA compared to the UK, as people in the USA are more accustomed to financial transactions in healthcare.)
+(For example, incentives may have a different effect in the USA from that in the UK, as people in the USA are more accustomed to financial transactions in health care.)